birc-stormtroopers/bit-manipulation/README.md

 ![Logical shift and division](figs/bit-operations/logical-shift-and-division-remainder.png)

 However, if you interpret the bit pattern as a signed integer, you might have negative numbers, and those are not encoded the same way.
-They are encoded in two's complement on all modern computers, and we look at those in the next section.
+They are encoded in two's complement on all modern computers, and we look at that shortly.
 Suffices to say here is that if you want to interpret a shift of such a number as a division, then the highest bit is what you must shift in on the left.
 So if the highest bit is zero, we get the same as logical shift, but if the highest bit is one, we get one-bits shifted in instead.
 This type of shift is called *arithmetic shift* because it adapts to the number interpretation of the bit pattern.

 ![Arithmetic shift](figs/bit-operations/arithmetic-shift-right.png)